How to Deal with Difficult Housemates

 It might seem daunting to speak up, as you don’t want to create an awkward atmosphere in the house.
 But you and the rest of your housemates didn’t sign up to live with an extra tenant.
 With the backing of everyone else, speak to the offending housemate and explain that you’re feeling a little cramped in your own home, and that you’d prefer it if they stopped over a little less often.

-If things don’t go to plan and they’re still round 24/7, ask them to contribute to your bills - which have suddenly sky rocketed.
-Maybe you could agree a sleepover quota so they stay over every other night instead of moving in permanently.
+If things don’t go to plan and they’re still around 24/7, ask them to contribute to your bills, which have suddenly skyrocketed.
+Maybe you could agree on a sleepover quota so they stay over every other night instead of moving in permanently.

 Loud music can be irritating, especially if it's in the next room.
-The music obsessed housemate will always turn the volume up, either after a heavy drinking session or late-night stint of revision.
-Why does this always happen between 2am and 4am, and is always before a 9am lecture?!
+The music-obsessed housemate will always turn the volume up, either after a heavy drinking session or a late-night stint of revision.
+Why does this always happen between 2 AM and 4 AM, and why is it always before a 9 AM lecture?!
 Fantastic.

 The party animal